- Must visit

 Discover the best of Girona — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Girona trip today.

-World-famous fine dining restaurant run by the Roca brothers, celebrated for creative Catalan cuisine, polished service, and a destination-worthy experience.
+World-renowned fine dining restaurant by the Roca brothers, known for creative Catalan cuisine, polished service, and an elegant modern setting.

-Service is usually included.
-Round up or leave 5-10% for good restaurant service; small change for cafes and taxis is enough.
+Tipping is modest.
+Round up or leave 5-10% in restaurants for good service; round up in taxis; small change is fine in cafes.

 Find answers to the most common questions about traveling from Benicarló to Girona by ferry.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest ferry, the cheapest option, or tips for making the most of your visit at Girona, this guide helps you travel smarter and with confidence.